-Once again, we decided to self-drive in the Kansai region so as to explore quieter towns such as Yonago, Matsue and Tottori.
-The cheapest car rental we found is from Budget Car Rental.
-We managed to book an 8-day car rental for 36,450 yen.
-That works out to just S$56 per day.
+Once again, we decided to self-drive in the Kansai region so as to explore quieter towns such as Okayama, Yonago, Matsue and Tottori.
+We managed to book an 8-day car rental for just 36,450 yen.
+That works out to just S$60 per day.

 Expensive Parking Fees in Osaka & Kansai Region

-If you are thinking of self-driving too, I thought I should let you know about how expensive parking fees in Osaka and Kansai region can be.
+If you are thinking of self-driving in and around Osaka too, I thought I should let you know about how expensive parking fees in Osaka and Kansai region can be.
 You can assume that most, if not all hotels charge parking fees.
 The rate can range from ¥1000 to ¥2500 per night.

 Why do we proceed to rent a Car in Osaka?